TUDelft-CITG/OpenCLSim-Notebooks/notebooks/README.md

 7. **Temporary site** - Example of a project site that is used as temporary storage.
 It is filled and emptied after a short while, the simulation should continue until the final project rule is satisfied.
 8. **Vessel on dynamic route** - Example of a vessel using dynamic routing from the [HALEM](https://pypi.org/project/halem/) python package.

+### Coupling the notebooks to BI Tools

 The output is visualized in the notebooks, but the output is also saved to external csv files.
-These csv files can be loaded into other visualisation tools, including free Business Intelligence tools like Qlik Sense (https://www.qlik.com/us/try-or-buy/download-qlik-sense) and PowerBI (https://powerbi.microsoft.com/en-us/desktop/.
-For loading the data in Qlik Sense, copy the *.qvs load script into the data load editor.
-We recommend to add the Qlik extention https://github.com/SimoneSilini/Reboot-Timeline to vizualize planning.
+These csv files can be loaded into other visualisation tools, including free Business Intelligence tools like [Qlik Sense](https://www.qlik.com/us/try-or-buy/download-qlik-sense) and [Microsoft PowerBI](https://powerbi.microsoft.com/en-us/desktop/).
+For loading the data in Qlik Sense, copy the *.qvs* load script into the data load editor.
+We recommend to add this [Qlik extention](https://github.com/SimoneSilini/Reboot-Timeline) to vizualize planning.

 Installing custom components in Qlik Sense Desktop
 * Open a Windows Explorer window and navigate to ..\Users\<UserName>\Documents\Qlik\Sense\Extensions.
 * Create a new folder and give it a suitable name.